The Fall Guy (2024 film)

 The Fall Guy is a 2024 American action comedy film directed by David Leitch and written by Drew Pearce, loosely based on the 1980s TV series.
-The plot follows a stuntman (Ryan Gosling) working on his ex-girlfriend's (Emily Blunt) directorial debut action film, only to find himself involved in a conspiracy surrounding the film's lead actor (Aaron Taylor-Johnson).
-The cast also features Hannah Waddingham, Teresa Palmer, Stephanie Hsu, and Winston Duke.
+The film stars Ryan Gosling and Emily Blunt.
+The cast also features Aaron Taylor-Johnson, Hannah Waddingham, Teresa Palmer, Stephanie Hsu, and Winston Duke.
+The plot follows a stuntman working on his former girlfriend's directorial debut action film, only to find himself involved in a conspiracy surrounding the film's main actor.

 The Fall Guy premiered at SXSW on March 12, 2024, and it was released in the United States on May 3 by Universal Pictures.
 The film received generally positive reviews from critics, yet it underperformed at the box office, grossing $181 million worldwide against a $125–150 million production budget and losing the studio around $50 million.